Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/AudioPlaying/README.md

 - Audio Data management through scriptable objects called AudioProfileSO, AudioCueSO and AudioConfigurationSO
 - AudioManagement through a SO Event System where scriptable objects are used as channels through which events can be raised and listened to without forming rigid connections
-- Pooling of AudioEmitters using Unity Open Projects PoolSO scriptable object.
+- Pooling of AudioEmitters using Unity Open Projects PoolSO and FactorySO scriptable objects.
 - Saving and Loading of Volume group values using the FileStorage package

 ## Dependencies